 – The transport costs are also not high.
 The mass transit system in the form of metro bus service is available for commutation.
-But, visitors can also use auto-rickshaws, for moving from one place to another which are not an expensive transportation mean.
+However, visitors can also use auto-rickshaws for moving from one place to another.
+They are not an expensive transportation mean.

 PIN FOR LATER!

 If you have any other propositions for this One day in Multan Itinerary feel free to share it in the comments below!